Moths

 This page contains pictures and information about Tiger Moths in sub-family Arctiinae that we found in the Brisbane area, Queensland, Australia.

-Arctiinae Caterpillars are medium to large size, with dense hairs, usually feed on low-growing herbaceous plants.
+Arctiinae Caterpillars are medium to large size, with dense hairs.
+They usually feed on low-growing herbaceous plants.

-Arctiidne Moths are active during the day.
-They often have very variable colour and pattern on wings.
+Arctiinae Moths are medium in size with fairly broad wings.
+They are active during the day.
+They often have variable colour and pattern on wings.
+Most are coloured in white or orange.
 Most of them have colour bands on abdomen.
-They are medium to large in size with fairly broad wings.

 Magpie Moth